I’ve been a professional journalist, writer and editor since 1973, including 21 years as a columnist-reporter with the Calgary Herald.

-Since becoming an independent freelancer in 2000, my articles and photographs have appeared in many publications, including Reader’s Digest, The Conservator, Outdoor Canada (where I am a field editor), West and many others.
-I am the former outdoors columnist for CBC Radio in Calgary.
+Since becoming an independent freelancer in 2000, my articles and photographs have been published in many publications, including Reader’s Digest, The Conservator, Outdoor Canada (where I was a field editor for many years), West and many others.

-Over the years, I’ve been honoured to receive about 40 regional, national and international awards for my writing and photography.
-In 1998, I was inducted into Alberta’s prestigious Order of the Bighorn for “Outstanding Contributions to the Conservation of Alberta’s Fish and Wildlife Heritage.”
+I’ve been honoured to receive about 40 regional, national and international awards for my writing.
+In 1998, I became the first print journalist inducted into Alberta’s prestigious Order of the Bighorn for “Outstanding Contributions to the Conservation of Alberta’s Fish and Wildlife Heritage.”

-Karen and I love High River.
-Our daughters, Chelsea and Sarah, were raised here and now follow their dreams in other parts of Western Canada.
+Although we both were born in Manitoba, Karen and I consider High River our home after moving here on New Year’s Eve of 1979.
+Our daughters, Chelsea and Sarah, were raised in High River and now follow their dreams in other parts of Alberta.

-In my “down” time, I enjoy fly-fishing, hiking, Nordic skiing, snowshoeing, hunting, camping, watching wildlife or just being in the mountains, foothills and prairies.
+In my “down” time, I enjoy fly-fishing, hiking, snowshoeing, hunting, camping, watching wildlife and experiencing nature in the mountains, foothills and prairies.
 I try to live the spirit displayed on my vehicle licence plate, which reads HEDNOUT.